bolt-blue/c9rev2git/README.md

 ## Description
-A simple app that converts document revisions stored in a 'c9' (or other compatible database) into a git repository.
+A simple app that converts document revisions stored in a 'c9' (or other compatible database) into a git repository.<br>
-'c9' here refers to the cloud9 IDE, see [here](https://github.com/c9) for src reference.
+'c9' here refers to the cloud9 IDE; see [here](https://github.com/c9) for source reference.

 ## Build Dependencies:
 Both of these will likely already be available as packages on your system.